The Operating System Becomes the AI Gatekeeper

 This is not ordinary cloud marketing.
 It is a claim that the personal AI cloud can be made into an auditable extension of the device.
 The institutional move is important: Apple is trying to preserve the old iPhone privacy bargain while admitting that some useful AI will exceed local hardware.

 The risk is that verifiability remains too expert-centered.
-Most users will not inspect code or reason about attestation.
+Most users will not inspect binaries, reason about attestation bundles, or compare production measurements against a transparency log.
 They will experience Apple Intelligence as a trusted ambient assistant because it is built into the device and wrapped in Apple's privacy reputation.
-That makes the governance problem less about whether the architecture is serious and more about whether the public can contest the defaults of a system that feels native.
+Developer access through Foundation Models widens the issue: the same OS-level model can appear inside many apps, while the platform still defines availability, capability shape, safety behavior, and local-versus-cloud routing.
+App Intents and Spotlight semantic indexing widen it further: apps can contribute structured content and actions to the system's personal-context layer.
+That makes the governance problem less about whether the architecture is serious and more about whether users, developers, researchers, and regulators can contest the defaults of a system that feels native.

 Windows and the Memory Machine